Ethiopia - How to visit Danakil Depression

 With good luck, you can see a little lava, otherwise only smoke, and steam.

-5-hour drive towards the Dallol desert
+5-hour drive toward the Dallol desert

 The tour started after a short visit to the office of the tour operator.
 Altogether there were about 13 people on the same tour, with 3 people per jeep.

-All the way to the desert in the north-eastern part of Ethiopia is long but interesting.
 The way leads past beautiful landscapes, both over and through the mountains and then down through winding roads and small villages, into the less and less inhabited desert landscape.
-The further down the road the hotter and drier the air is and more and more sand and desert appears.
-The distance from Mekelle to Danakil takes about 5 hours.

-All the way to the desert in the north-eastern part of Ethiopia is long but interesting.
-The way leads past beautiful landscapes, both over and through the mountains and then down through winding roads and small villages, into the less and less inhabited desert landscape.
-The further down the road the hotter and drier the air is and more and more sand and desert appears.
+The further down the road the hotter and drier the air is and more and more sand and desert appear.
 The distance from Mekelle to Danakil takes about 5 hours.

 The landscape is extremely diverse all along the 5-hour trip.
 Not boring at all.